-- Unconnected Backends: If there are any unconnected backend database servers, a message is displayed to connect the backend database to the appropriate server or cluster in Database Visibility.
+- Unconnected Backends: If there are any unconnected backend database servers, the flowmap displays the unconnected database server icon.
+You can click the icon, then click Connect to connect the backend database to the appropriate server or cluster in Database Visibility.

 - Status of the Database: There are different icons to display different states of the database based on the health rule violation.
 For information about the different icons, see Database Icons.

 - Quick View of Database Visibility: If you require to view some of the main metrics without going to the Database Visibility UI, you can click the database icon and the quick view of the metrics is displayed.
 For detailed information, click View in Database Visibility.

 Once you have configured a database Collector in AppDynamics Monitoring, you can access Database Visibility either from the AppDynamics Home page or you can link to the Database Visibility database instance Dashboard by right-clicking the database and selecting View in Database Visibility on the Application Flow Map, Tier Flow Map or Node Flow Map.

 Database backends with the same hostname, port number, and database type as a database server already configured in a database Collector are automatically matched with the Collector, and drill-downs from the Application Flow Map, Tier Flow Map or Node Flow Map to Database Visibility are enabled.

 View Business Transaction Snapshot Correlated Database Details

 Available for Java, .NET, and PHP applications and their relational database backends, snapshot correlation shows the details of queries executed by the business transaction.
 It also shows the clients, sessions, and schemas in which those queries were executed.

 - On the Business Transactions page, double click on any business transaction to view the queries that are executed in that transaction.